 Sue Daley, Associate Director, Technology & Innovation, techUK

 Julian David, CEO, techUK

-- Joanna Davinson, Chief Digital and Information Officer, Home Office
+- Joanna Davinson, Chief Digital, Data and Technology Officer, Home Office

 - Rachel Dunscombe, Chief Executive, NHS Digital Academy

 - Andrew Grant, Former CEO of Aylesbury Vale District Council

 - Simon Hart, Minister for Implementation, Cabinet Office